-EBITDA, a financial measure that is not prescribed or authorized by United States generally accepted accounting principles ("GAAP"), reflects earnings excluding the impact of interest expense, provision for income taxes, depreciation and amortization.
+EBITDA, a financial measure that is not required by, or presented in accordance with United States generally accepted accounting principles ("GAAP"), reflects net income excluding the impact of interest expense, provision for income taxes, depreciation and amortization.
 We believe that EBITDA is a meaningful indicator of operating performance because we use it to measure our ability to service debt, fund capital expenditures, and expand our business.
 We also use EBITDA, as do analysts, lenders, investors and others, to evaluate companies because it excludes certain items that can vary widely across different industries or among companies within the same industry.
 For example, interest expense can be dependent on a company's capital structure, debt levels, and credit ratings.
 Accordingly, the impact of interest expense on earnings can vary significantly among companies.
 The tax positions of companies can also vary because of their differing abilities to take advantage of tax benefits and because of the tax policies of the jurisdictions in which they operate.
 As a result, effective tax rates and provision for income taxes can vary considerably among companies.
-EBITDA also excludes depreciation and amortization expense which we report under "Depreciation and amortization" as well as depreciation we include under "Reimbursed costs" in our Consolidated Statements of Income, because companies utilize productive assets of different ages and use different methods of both acquiring and depreciating productive assets.
+EBITDA also excludes depreciation and amortization expense which we report under "Depreciation, amortization, and other" as well as depreciation we include under "Reimbursed costs" in our Income Statement, because companies utilize productive assets of different ages and use different methods of both acquiring and depreciating productive assets.
 These differences can result in considerable variability in the relative costs of productive assets and the depreciation and amortization expense among companies.

 We also believe that Adjusted EBITDA, another non-GAAP financial measure, is a meaningful indicator of operating performance.
-Our Adjusted EBITDA reflects an adjustment to exclude share-based compensation expense for all periods presented.
-Because companies use share-based payment awards differently, both in the type and quantity of awards granted, we excluded share-based compensation expense to address considerable variability among companies in recording compensation expense.
-We believe that Adjusted EBITDA that excludes this item is a meaningful measure of our operating performance because it permits period-over-period comparisons of our ongoing core operations before this item and facilitates our comparison of results before this item with results from other lodging companies.
+Our Adjusted EBITDA reflects adjustments to exclude pre-tax impairment charges of \$15 million in the 2014 second quarter and \$25 million in the 2014 first half, and share-based compensation expense for all periods presented.
+We recorded the impairment charges in "Depreciation, amortization, and other" caption of our Income Statement following an evaluation of our three EDITION hotels for recovery and determination that our cost estimates exceeded our total fixed sales price.
+We did not allocate these charges to any of our segments.
+Further, because companies use share-based payment awards differently, both in the type and quantity of awards granted, we excluded share-based compensation expense to address considerable variability among companies in recording compensation expense.
+We believe that Adjusted EBITDA that excludes these items is a meaningful measure of our operating performance because it permits period-over-period comparisons of our ongoing core operations before these items and facilitates our comparison of results before these items with results from other lodging companies.

 EBITDA and Adjusted EBITDA have limitations and should not be considered in isolation or as substitutes for performance measures calculated under GAAP.
 Both of these non-GAAP measures exclude certain cash expenses that we are obligated to make.
-In addition, other companies in our industry may calculate EBITDA and in particular Adjusted EBITDA differently than we do or may not calculate them at all, limiting EBITDA's and Adjusted EBITDA's usefulness as comparative measures.
+In addition, other companies in our industry may calculate EBITDA and in particular Adjusted EBITDA differently than we do or may not calculate them at all, limiting the usefulness of EBITDA and Adjusted EBITDA as comparative measures.

-We show our EBITDA and Adjusted EBITDA calculations for the 2014 and 2013 first quarters that reflect the changes we describe above and reconcile those measures with Net Income in the following table:
+We show our 2014 and 2013 second quarter and first half EBITDA and Adjusted EBITDA calculations that reflect the changes we describe above and reconcile those measures with Net Income in the following table: